lucspe/sfx-align-menu-right/readme.txt

 = How do I contribute? =

 We encourage everyone to contribute their ideas, thoughts and code snippets.
-This can be done by forking the [repository over at GitHub](http://github.com/mattyza/starter-plugin/).
+This can be done by forking the [repository over at GitHub](http://github.com/pootlepress/sfx-align-menu-right).

 == Screenshots ==

-1. The settings screen.
+1. Align menu right option in the WordPress customizer

 == Upgrade Notice ==

 = 1.0.0 =
-* XXXX-XX-XX
+* 2015-02-05
 * Initial release.
 Woo!

 == Changelog ==

 = 1.0.0 =
-* XXXX-XX-XX
+* 2015-02-05
 * Initial release.
 Woo!